-[11-29-09] A label, sticker, or release card may be placed on a letter-sized mailpiece that is eligible for automation letter prices, including barcoded carrier route letters meeting automation standards.
-Release cards may not be affixed to pieces mailed at First-Class Mail card prices; see 1.2 for other restrictions on attachments to cards.
-A Standard Mail letter with a label, sticker or release card must meet additional standards in 243.2.5.
-These attachments may be:
+A label, sticker, perforated pocket (under 3.13.6 and 3.13.7), or release card may be placed on a letter-sized mailpiece that is eligible for automation letter prices, including barcoded carrier route letters meeting automation standards.
+Release cards and perforated pockets may not be affixed to pieces mailed at First-Class Mail card prices; see 1.2 for other restrictions on attachments to cards.
+A Standard Mail or Periodicals letter with a label, sticker, release card or perforated pocket must meet additional standards in 243.2.5 These attachments may be:1.2

 - a.
-A label or sticker less than 0.007 inch thick, other than repositionable notes affixed under 705.21.0, as follows: - 1.
-A permanent label or sticker (designed not to be removed or relocated) affixed directly to the outside of the mailpiece with permanent adhesive. - 2.
-A relocatable label to be placed on the outside of a reply piece, when affixed under 3.13.2 or 3.13.3. - b.
-A release card, at least 0.007 inch and no more than 0.012 inch thick, secured to a letter with a liner or backing under 3.13.4. - c.
+A label or sticker less than 0.007 inch thick, and a perforated pocket other than repositionable notes affixed under 705.22.0, as follows: - A permanent label or sticker, or perforated pockets under 3.13.7d2 (designed not to be removed or relocated), affixed directly to the outside of the mailpiece with permanent adhesive. - 2.
+A relocatable label, to be placed on the outside of, or on the contents of, a reply mailpiece.
+Labels must be affixed under 3.13.2 or 3.13.3. - b.
+Up to two release cards, each at least 0.007 inch and no more than 0.012 inch thick, secured to a letter with a liner or backing under 3.13.4. - c.
 On pieces mailed at First-Class Mail, Periodicals, or Standard Mail prices, only if permitted by the applicable content and eligibility standards.